eltribehou/AerospaceBar/README.md

 ```

 Debug logs show:
-- When refresh requests are received from Aerospace callbacks
+- When refresh requests are received from Aerospace callbacks (windows and mode)
-- Debounce timer activity (started, cancelled, fired)
+- Debounce timer activity (started, cancelled, fired) for both windows and mode
-- When actual workspace refreshes occur
+- When actual workspace and mode refreshes occur
-- Current workspace and workspace count after each refresh
+- Current workspace, workspace count, and mode after each refresh
 - User-initiated workspace switches

 This is useful for understanding the debouncing behavior and troubleshooting refresh issues.